haniffalab/haniffalab.github.io/_team/issac-goh.markdown

 Issac was also actively involved in both the 3Dcrowd and the GetPPE initiatives, utilising engineering and design skills to 3D print and manufacture PPE for front-line NHS staff during the height of the 2020 pandemic.
 The GetPPE initiative was awarded the dynamo north east award for "Project of the year".

+In his spare time, Issac enjoys desigining open-source, 3D printable hardware for laboratory use, Muay thai and scuba diving.